alpaycb/sqlplusdemo/README.md

 That looks really familiar, because there's no difference between SQL and SQL++: we're `SELECT`-ing some fields `FROM` the collection (remember, that is equal to a table in RDBMS world) `airline`.
 `WHERE` and `LIMIT` are exactly the same.

-### Count the number of airports in each country, ordering the results by the airport count in descending order.
+### Count the number of airports in each country, ordering the results by the airport count in descending order:
 ```sql
 SELECT country, COUNT(*) AS airport_count
 FROM airport